MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/get-report-history-limit.md

 ---
 # Get report history limits

 This sample shows how to get report history limits using the [GetReportHistoryLimitRequest](https://docs.microsoft.com/dotnet/api/microsoft.crm.sdk.messages.getreporthistorylimitrequest?view=dynamics-general-ce-9) message.
+You can download the sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/GetReportHistoryLimit).

 ## How to run this sample